Open-Systems-Pharmacology/2-Day-WASHINGTON-Workshop-2019/README.md

 - Please add this site to your watchlist (very top of page) to be informed of any changes.

+Visit our [News & Events](https://esqlabs.com/news-events) Section for info on additional workshops in the future and news on our future developments in physiologically-based quantitative-systems-pharmacology.

 <br />
 <br />